Pepe Mel: Return to Betis

 Mel returned to former club Betis in December 2014, with a contract lasting until the end of the campaign.
 He was the April 2015 Segunda División Manager of the Month after his team won all their games, scoring 11 goals and conceding two.
-On 24 May, after only one loss in his tenure, the league was won as champions and promotion achieved with a 3–0 win over AD Alcorcón.
+On 24 May, after only one loss in his tenure, the league was won as champions and promotion achieved with a 3–0 win over Alcorcón.

 Mel was fired on 11 January 2016, with his team in 15th place following a poor run of form and also strained relationship.

 Deportivo

 On 28 February 2017, Mel was appointed at Deportivo de La Coruña until the end of the season, replacing the sacked Gaizka Garitano at a team two points above the relegation zone in the top division and winless in the new year.
 He was himself dismissed on 24 October, due to poor results.

 Las Palmas

-Mel was named manager of UD Las Palmas on 4 March 2019, replacing Paco Herrera who had been fired earlier the same day, and signed a contract until the end of the season.
+Mel was named manager of Las Palmas on 4 March 2019, replacing Paco Herrera who had been fired earlier the same day, and signed a contract until the end of the season.
 On 23 January 2022, he was relieved of his duties.